 What do the thorns represent in the Parable of the Sower?

-The person whose heart is like the thorny soil hears the words of Jesus, but other things choke it out of their lives.
+The person whose heart is like the thorny ground hears the words of Jesus, but the cares of the world choke it out of their lives.
 Money, jobs, anxiety, relationships, etc. become their #1 focus and their thorns.
-These things crowd the message of Jesus out of their hearts.

 Sowing Seed on Good Ground